Topovn/RemoveFreeLicenses/README.md

 and look at the log for further instruction

 ## Disclaimer
-I take no responsibility, it works on my machine (sometimes it breaks just restart)
+I take no responsibility, it works on my machine